Skip to content

 Key Takeaway: Use Option instead of null.
 Pattern match on Some/None to handle both cases explicitly.

-Why It Matters: Option types eliminate null reference exceptions through compile-time safety.
-Tony Hoare called null his “billion-dollar mistake”; F#’s option type forces developers to handle missing values explicitly, eliminating null-related production errors in codebases that ban nullable reference types.
+Why It Matters: Option types eliminate null reference exceptions through compile-time safety, addressing what Tony Hoare called his "billion-dollar mistake."
+F#'s option type forces developers to handle missing values explicitly via pattern matching - there is no way to accidentally use a None value without the compiler objecting.
+In production F# codebases that avoid nullable types, entire categories of null pointer exceptions simply do not occur, dramatically reducing error rates.

 Example 18: Unit Type